 This chart illustrates the most used languages on the internet as of 2016.

 This chart demonstrates the importance of language translation for mobile apps.

-For instance if you are building a healthcare app, the laws will vary in every country.
+For instance, if you are building a healthcare app, the laws will vary in every country.

-Why localize your app?
+Why localise your app?

 This question can be counter-questioned as: why limit your app’s presence to a single market?

-Experts suggest taking your app to markets in China, India, Russia, Japan, Spain and Brazil over the next few years could be a successful; strategy to build sustainable traction.
+Experts suggest taking your app to markets in China, India, Russia, Japan, Spain and Brazil over the next few years could be a successful strategy to build sustainable traction.